 10. Handwarmer pockets

-This is a patch pocket with a side opening which allows you to insert your hand inside.
+This is a patch pocket with a side opening that allows you to insert your hand inside.

 11. Jeans pockets